javadbat/jb-date-input/react/README.md

 ```
 ## custom validation

-beside of min and max you can also set your own custom validation like any other jb react components family to achive this you must create a array of validations and pass it to validationList props.
+beside of min and max you can also set your own custom validation like any other jb react components family to achieve this, you must create a array of validations and pass it to validationList props.

 ```js
 const validationList = [